timemeansalot/SourceFiles/hexo-site/source/_posts/memory-notes.md

      - save energy and bandwidth
      - more complicated when design cache
      - need dirty flag
-6. use cache can reduce memory access time, the hit rate is very important in cache design
+7. use cache can reduce memory access time, the hit rate is very important in cache design,
+   but hit rate and capacity are zero-sum of access latency of cache

 ## DRAM